LouiseMassager/DDE_project_bouncingball/tracking/TrackingResults/Color/readme.txt

-folder for results of tracking with shape.
+folder for results of tracking with color.